Performance of Gaur Maria Dance

 It is a group dance and both male and female enthusiastically participate in this dance.
 The announcement or invitation for the dance is given by making sound with a bamboo trumpet or a horn.
 The men folk in the presence of flutes and drums make their entry in the dancing arena.
 They are soon joined by the female dancers.

-Generally, women are adorned with brass fillets and bead necklaces over their bodies along with the painted tattoos; join to the dancing place soon.
-They carry dancing sticks called Tirududi in their right hands and tap them according to the drumbeats.
+The participants carry dancing sticks called 'Tirududi' in their right hands and tap them according to the drumbeats.
 They perform in their own groups by the side of the male members.
 Sometimes, they also take the liberty to cross and re-cross in between the groups of male dancers and drummers.
 The jingling anklets of the dancers truly correspond to the songs of their lips as they move further in dancing.